Lattices in rigid analytic representations: Arithmetic applications

-The point of part (i) is that, even if the sheaf of $G_{\Q_p}$-representations is not a $G_{\Q_p}$-representation (i.e., it is not supported by a free $\cO_U$-module), we can still deduce that it is pointwise constant on the subdomains of $U$ defined in Section \ref{secUV}.

 \begin{proof} Since the residual representation is isomorphic to $\ovl\rho$ at every $L$-point of $S_d^\square$, $U$ is contained in the image of the map $\psi_{\ovl\rho}$ described above.
 Since $U$ is the tube of the unique point in its special fiber, it is contained in the admissible locus $S_d^{\adm}$ by \cite[Theorem 1.2(iii)]{hellfam}, so that $D_d^\univ\vert_U$ is attached to a sheaf of $G_{\Q_p}$-representations $\bV_U$.
-Now (i) follows from Corollary \ref{woloc}.
+Now the conclusion follows from Corollary \ref{woloc}. \end{proof}